syncfusion-content/ej2-angular-docs/ej2-angular/range-slider/how-to/slider-with-ngmodel.md

 ---
 layout: post
-title: Slider with ngmodel in Angular Range slider component | Syncfusion
+title: Slider with ngmodel in Angular Range Slider Component | Syncfusion
-description: Learn here all about Slider with ngmodel in Syncfusion Angular Range slider component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Slider with ngmodel in Syncfusion Angular Range Slider Component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Slider with ngmodel
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Slider with ngmodel in Angular Range slider component
+# Slider with ngmodel in Angular Range Slider Component

 Slider component supports one and two-way property binding.
 Slider two way binding can be achieved through [ngModel](https://angular.io/api/forms/NgModel) Angular directive.

 Follow the below steps to perform two-way binding with ngModel.

-* Create simple [slider](https://ej2.syncfusion.com/angular/documentation/slider/getting-started.html#types) component and binds the value property using ngModel.
+* Create simple [slider](https://ej2.syncfusion.com/angular/documentation/range-slider/getting-started#types) component and binds the value property using ngModel.
 Refer to the below code snippet.

   ```